takujiusui/takujiusui.github.io/index.md

 I am currently an Ecology & Evolutionary Biology Postdoctoral Fellow at the University of Toronto, working with [Megan Frederickson](http://mutualism.ca/) and [Stephen Wright](https://wright.eeb.utoronto.ca/).

-*I will be starting as an Assistant Professor at the Department of Ecology & Evolutionary Biology at Yale University in 2027.
-Stay tuned for more!*
+See [here](https://github.com/takujiusui/takujiusui.github.io/blob/main/TakujiUsuiCV_2026.pdf) for my CV.

 &nbsp;

+***I will be starting as an Assistant Professor at the Department of Ecology & Evolutionary Biology at Yale University in 2027 and will be looking for students and postdocs.
+Please get in touch if interested, and stay tuned for more details soon!***

 &nbsp;

-See [here](https://github.com/takujiusui/takujiusui.github.io/blob/main/TakujiUsuiCV_2026.pdf) for my CV.

-Thank you for checking out my website!
+Thank you for checking out my website.